alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 You can now check your monitoring system to see if you are receiving metrics.

-### Troubleshooting

-If you are not receiving the metrics, check the Prometheus or metrics exporter app [logs](/monitoring_apps.html#logs).
-If you still need help, contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).
+If you are not receiving any metrics, check the [logs](/monitoring_apps.html#logs) for the metrics exporter app.
+If you still need help, please contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 ### More about monitoring